 About

 The Poble Espanyol is an open-air architectural museum in Barcelona, Catalonia, Spain, approximately 400 metres (1,300 ft) away from the Fountains of Montjuïc.
-Built for the 1929 Barcelona International Exposition, the museum consists of 117 full-scale buildings replicated from different places in Spain, joined forming a small town recreating urban atmospheres of disparate places with different architectures.
-It also contains a theater, restaurants, artisan workshops, and a museum of contemporary art.
+It is listed as a Cultural Asset of Local Interest.
+Built for the 1929 Barcelona International Exposition, the museum consists of 117 full-scale buildings replicated from different places in Spain, put together to form a small town recreating urban atmospheres of a variety of places with a range of architectural styles.
+These buildings house a theater, restaurants, artisan workshops and a museum of contemporary art.

 Source: Wikidata & Wikipedia (CC BY-SA 4.0).
 This page is part of our global directory; for our editorial Top 220 with hours, highlights and ranking, see the homepage.